project-hatohol/hatohol/doc/server/manual-sphinx/userAccessInfoPOST.rst

      - Comments
    * - hostgroupId
      - N/A
-     - If you select all host groups, the value should be `*`.
+     - If you select all host groups, the value must be `*`.
    * - serverId
      - N/A
      - N/A